CloudLabs-MOC/CloudLabs-SEED/Cryptography/Hash-Length-Extension-Attack-Lab/Hash-Length-Extension-Attack-Lab.md

 hash.
 The block size of SHA-256 is 64 bytes, so a message M will be padded to the multiple of 64 bytes during the hash calculation.
 According to RFC 6234, paddings for SHA256 consist of one byte of \x80, followed by a many 0’s, followed by a 64-bit (8 bytes) length field (the length is the number of bits in the M).
-Assume that the original message is M = "This is a test message".
-The length of M is 22 bytes, so the padding is 64 - 22 = 42 bytes, including 8 bytes of the length field.
-The length of M in terms of bits is (^22) * 8 = 176 = 0xB0.
+Assume that the original message is `M = "This is a test message"`.
+The length of `M` is `22` bytes, so the padding is `64 - 22 = 42` bytes, including 8 bytes of the length field.
+The length of `M` in terms of bits is `22 * 8 = 176 = 0xB0`.
 SHA256 will be performed in the following padded message:

 ```
 "This is a test message"